Python From Scratch - The Language That Reads Like English

 print(i)

-while runs as long as a condition holds:
+while runs until a condition becomes false:

 count = 0